Spearin/fccw-docs/docs/userguides/data-structures/file-xls-importexport-editing.md

 H. Location: This is a 4-digit map coordinate or a “0” if the unit is off-map followed by /North(-) or South(+) distance in kilometers, /West(-) or East (+) distance in kilometers, and /0/0.

+!!! note
-**NOTE:** It is possible to place a unit out of effective range adjusting these numbers and that can lead to a crash.
+    It is possible to place a unit out of effective range adjusting these numbers and that can lead to a crash.
 Using the in-game Off-Map Asset Placement dialog is a safer way to make these adjustments in the Scenario Editor.

 I. Morale: You can change the Morale value of any unit in this field.
 Valid integer values are 0 to 100.